jeremykendall/php-domain-parser/README.md

 $ php ./bin/update-psl
 ~~~

-This script requires that:
+This script requires:

-- the PHP `curl` extension
+- The PHP `curl` extension
 - The `Pdp\Installer` class which comes bundle with this package
-- The use of the Cache and HTTP Client implementations bundle with the package.
+- The use of the Cache and HTTP Client implementations bundle with this package.

 If you prefer using your own implementations you should: